Wbwren/Personal-portfolio/README.md

 __Goal__: Create a website to showcase my software development skills to potential employers and facilitate collaboration with other developers.

 ### Scope
-* Static website containing a personal bio, projects, interests, work history, strengths and a downloadable resume.
+* Static website containing a personal bio, projects, interests, strengths and a downloadable resume.

 #### Colour Scheme
 * #c5c6c7 - font color